Immortal-Ink/ryuuko.immortal.ink/reference/species/aelorian/government/heritage.md

 One of its core responsibilities is to support artists, performers, and cultural events, providing resources to nurture creativity.
 This backing is crucial in maintaining the vibrant artistic scene in Aeloria.

-Another one of it's pivotal responsibilities is overseeing education, ensuring that Aelorian values and cultural traditions are integrated into the curriculum, as well as modern technologies, sciences, and more.
+Another one of it's responsibilities is overseeing education, ensuring that Aelorian values and cultural traditions are integrated into the curriculum, as well as modern technologies, sciences, and more.
 This effort aims to transmit cultural knowledge to the younger generations, fostering a sense of unity and identity among Aelorians, while advancing its technical prowress with high volumes of intelligent and capable government specialists.

-Beyond the arts, Heritage is also responsible for protecting religious institutions and spiritual practices integral to Aelorian society.
+Beyond science and the arts, Heritage is also responsible for protecting religious institutions and spiritual practices integral to Aelorian society.
 It promotes moral and ethical values, contributing to the ethical well-being of Aelorians and their interconnectedness.

 The Ministry administers the Archives, preserving historical records, ancient manuscripts, and important artifacts, as well as modern military, scientific, and financial records, and their safekeeping and secure access.